FLOGRE-Studio/rblx-ecs/README.md

 }

 const ECS = {
+    Tags: { . . . },

+    Components: {
         /* At runtime, this is just pure numeric ID.
         * At compile time, you get good typing information about components.
         */
         Health: RblxECS.Component.createStrictComponent<Health>()
+    }
 }

 // Create an entity.